alexcapstick/llm-elicited-priors/README.md

 The following describes each of the notebooks, ordered by the section in the paper.
 These notebooks load the results (already saved in the corresponding folders) and generate the figures and tables presented in the paper:

 - `dataset_descriptions.ipynb`: This notebook describes the datasets used in the experiments.
-- `example_dataset_elicitation.ipynb`: This notebook demonstrates how to elicit priors from a language model for the wine quality dataset.
+- `example_dataset_elicitation.ipynb`: This notebook demonstrates how to elicit priors from a language model for the Breast Cancer dataset.
 - `llm_prior_vs_no_prior.ipynb`: This notebook compares the performance of a linear model with and without a prior elicited from a language model.
 - `llm_prior_vs_no_prior_other_models.ipynb`: This notebook compares the performance of a linear model with and without priors elicited from different language models.
 - `uti_prior_performance_vs_label_collection.ipynb`: Focusing on the UTI dataset, this notebook compares the performance of a linear model with and without priors elicited from a language model compared to the time taken to collect labels.
 This notebook will error, as the UTI data is private.